 www.kunstmeranoarte.org

-Earthly Communities is part of the trilogy The Invention of Europe (2024–2027), curated by Lucrezia Cippitelli and Simone Frangi.
-The trilogy focuses on the European self-narrative, questioning its monolithic and essentialist perspective and reflecting on it from the perspective of other continents – here, in the second chapter of the trilogy, from Abya Yala's perspective.
-South Tyrol, a multilingual border region between Italy and Austria, is the focus.
-As a region with a complex history and permeated by political and economic power interests, it becomes a starting point for reflections on global and local interdependencies.
+Earthly Communities is part of the trilogy The Invention of Europe (2024-2027), curated by Lucrezia Cippitelli and Simone Frangi.
+The trilogy focuses on the European self-narrative, questions its monolithic and essentialist perspective and reflects on it from the point of view of other continents - here now in the second chapter of the trilogy from the perspective of Abya Yala.
+The focus is on South Tyrol, a multilingual border region between Italy and Austria.
+As a region with a complex history and permeated by political and economic power interests, it becomes the starting point for reflections on global and local interdependencies.

 The project is supported by numerous collaborations, including with actors from the agricultural sector and partner institutions of the "Euregio - Museum Year - 2025"